Our latest blog post delves into the newest research from the Thames Valley Violence Prevention Partnership’s “What Works” series.

 Established in 2019 and funded by the Home Office, our aim is to reduce the number of people affected by Serious Violence across the Thames Valley, working with our communities.

-We are a partnership body supported by a central programme team.
+We are a partnership body supported by a small central programme team, which is hosted within the Office of the Police & Crime Commissioner.
 We bring together representation from policing, local authority community safety, children’s services and social care, prisons and probation, education, youth offending and the voluntary and community sector.

 Areas we cover